-The AOZ1056 has an external soft start feature to limit in-rush current and ensure the output voltage ramps up smoothly to regulation voltage.
+The AOZ1015 has an internal soft start feature to limit in-rush current and ensure the output voltage ramps up smoothly to regulation voltage.
 A soft start process begins when the input voltage rises to 4.0V and voltage on EN pin is HIGH.
-In soft start process, a 5μA internal current source charges the external capacitor at SS.
-As the SS capacitor is charged, the voltage at SS rises.
-The SS voltage clamps the reference voltage of the error amplifier, therefore output voltage rising time follows the SS pin voltage.
-With the slow ramping up output voltage, the inrush current can be prevented.
-For proper start-up and operation of the IC, the minimum external soft-start capacitor required is 780pF, and the corresponding soft-start time is about 100μs.
-The graph below shows the soft-start capacitance and the corresponding soft-start time.
+In the soft start process, the output voltage is typically ramped to regulation voltage in 2.2ms.
+The 2.2ms soft start time is set internally.